 We’ve written about Caine and his arcade once before.
 To briefly sum it up for those who may not have heard this story yet: Caine was a nine-year old boy who loves games, prizes and arcades.
 He had a lot of free time over the summer while his dad worked at a car parts shop, and decided it would be fun to create a full-blown arcade out of spare cardboard and string.
 He wasn’t having much luck getting any customers until a local filmmaker happened to stumble on this kid one day and decided to create a surprise flashmob.
 See the uplifting documentary short for this story here, and read the full blog post we wrote about him here.

-If you would like to get creative with your spare cardboard, contact us today by clicking the button below.
+If you would like to get creative with your spare cardboard, contact us today by filling out the form below.
 We can help businesses shrink their corrugated cardboard costs by 20%!